tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * In the `puppeth` prompt, navigate to the `Manage existing genesis` by typing `2` and hit enter.

-* Next, type `2` again to choose the `Export genesis configurations` option, then continue with the default (current) directory:
+* Next, type `2` again to choose the `Export genesis configurations` option, then continue with the default (current) directory by hitting the `enter` key:

  ![export genesis puppeth](Images/puppeth-export.png)

 * This will export several `networkname.json` files -- we only need the first one without `aleth`, `parity`, or `harmony` suffixes.
-In this demo, we will need the file names `puppernet.json`.
+In this demo, we will need the file named `puppernet.json`.

 Explain to students that we can use the `networkname.json` file to initialize any new nodes in the system automatically to grow the network!